 This Christmas was perhaps one of the best in my recollection because it was relaxed and happy and easy.
 The lead up to it was as hectic and crazed as usual, but when Christmas Eve rolled around, we all just seemed to shrug off the stress and truly enjoy our time together.
 Because so many dishes were made in advance, including the panna cotta, I could focus on my family and my guests.
 My father and his wife were here and some good friends and their kids joined us for Christmas Dinner.
 The chat, the laughter and the wine flowed easily and comfortably and everyone was happy.
 I felt truly blessed.
 What more could we ask for?

 You don’t absolutely need real vanilla beans to make this panna cotta, but if you can get some, it gives that lovely vanilla seed-speckled appearance.
-If you forego the vanilla beans, add another 1/2 tsp of vanilla extract.
+If you forego the vanilla beans, add another ½ teaspoon of vanilla extract.

 Vanilla Bean Panna Cotta with Cranberry Coulis – Low Carb and Gluten-Free

-- 1 1/2 envelopes unflavoured gelatin OR 1 tbsp grassfed gelatin such as Great Lakes (orange can)
+- 1 ½ envelopes unflavoured gelatin OR 1 tablespoon grassfed gelatin such as Great Lakes orange can

 - 1 cup whole milk